Fedora Server Installation Guide

-Fedora Server Edition uses the same installation procedure as several other editions and spins.
-Basic installation is covered by Fedora’s overall Installation Guides.
+Fedora Server Edition uses the Fedora installation program, Anaconda, as several other editions and spins.

 While Fedora Server Edition uses the same rpm package repository as all Fedora editions, the composition of the packages and especially the defaults of the runtime environment are different and more tailored to a server install.
-Among others, the most important of these defaults are outlined in the following sections, and can, of course, be overridden either in kickstart or the installer itself.
+Among others, the most important of these defaults are outlined in the following sections, and can, of course, be overridden.

 The installation planning depends on the details of the target environment.
 The installation program, Anaconda, can install on 'bare metal' directly on server hardware as well as in a virtual environment on a virtual machine (VM).
 While both targets are similar in many ways, they also differ in key technical details.
 As an example, on both targets, the storage organization is a very important planning item, but on a virtual machine the system administrator does not need to worry about a RAID system.